gurgeous/httpdisk/README.md

     --help            show this help
 ```

-## Limitations
+## Limitations & Gotchas

 - httpdisk does not work with parallel mode or `on_complete`.
 - Transient errors are cached.
 This is appropriate for many uses cases (like crawling) but can be confusing.
 Use `httpdisk --status` to debug.
 - There are no builtin mechanisms to cleanup or limit the size of the cache.
+Use `rm`
+- For best results the `:follow_redirects` middleware should be listed _above_ httpdisk.
+That way each redirect request will be cached.
-- When using the `:retry` middleware, it should come below `httpdisk`.
+- For best results the `:retry` middleware should be listed _below_ httpdisk.
 That way retries will complete before we cache.

 ## Changelog